Beth Shriever: Career

 She subsequently won gold at the 2021 UCI BMX World Championships and the 2022 European BMX Championships, and at the 2023 UCI BMX World Championships in Glasgow, Scotland.

 Having recovered from a broken collarbone in May 2024, she was selected for the 2024 Paris Olympics to defend her title.
 Shriever won all six of her races in reaching the final, but after being boxed in by the field finished in last place in the final.

 She won the gold medal at the 2025 European BMX Championships in Valmiera, Latvia in July 2025.
 The following month, she won her third world title in Copenhagen at the 2025 UCI BMX World Championships.

+In July 2026, Shriever competed at the 2026 UCI BMX Racing World Championships in Brisbane, Australia, and recorded the fastest lap on the opening day.
+On the second day, the event was curtailed by adverse weather causing all racing to be abandoned; having set the overall fastest lap time, Shriever was awarded a record fourth world title in accordance with the UCI rules.

 Personal life

 Shriever worked part-time as a teaching assistant in a nursery at the Stephen Perse Foundation to cover some of her costs of training and travelling because UK Sport stipulated in its funding review after the 2016 Rio de Janeiro Olympic Games that only male riders would be supported heading towards Tokyo 2020.

 Shriever was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to BMX racing.